Community College Statistics

-- 8.2 million college undergraduates were enrolled in a public two-year college during the 2018 to 2019 school year.
+• 6.7 million college undergraduates were enrolled in public two-year colleges during the 2021-2022 academic year.

-- Among all of the students who began college in the fall semester of 2018 at a public two-year community college, only 62% of them were still enrolled at any collegiate institution by the fall of 2019.
+• Among all students who began college in the fall semester of 2021 at a public two-year community college, only 62% were still enrolled at any collegiate institution by the fall of 2022.

-- 55% of community college students are female, and 45% are male.
-These percentages have stayed about the same from 2008 to 2016.
+• 58% of community college students are female, and 42% are male.

-- From 2015 to 2016, 49% of all students who have completed their undergraduate studies and obtained their bachelor’s degree first enrolled in a community college first.
+• From 2015 to 2016, 49% of all students who completed their undergraduate studies and obtained their bachelor’s degree first enrolled in a community college.

 More Statistics: Average College Graduate Salaries, Number of Schools in the US, Average GPA in High School.